mahnaz007/ImagePreprocessing/docs/usage.md

 To run the four preprocessing steps (except fMRIPrep) together by executing the nextflow pipeline.
 This approach automates the execution of the entire pipeline.
 For more details, please refer to the **Running the Pipeline** section.

 ## Option 2: Running Each Process Separately Using Batch Scripts
 If you want to run each process individually, you can use batch scripts with Apptainer or Singularity containers.
 This approach allows you to manage the execution of each pipeline step (e.g., DCM2BIDS, Pydeface, MRIQC) separately, without the need for Nextflow automation.
-For more details, please refer to the **Running the Pipeline** section
+For more details, please refer to the **Running the Pipeline** section.

 ## Introduction
 # Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, Defacing, MRIQC, and fMRIPrep)